Heisenberg-Limited Quantum Metrology without Ancillae: Supplemental examples

-We first consider a simple but illuminating example, which reveals some subtle issues not captured by the well-known ``Hamiltonian-not-in-Kraus-span'' (HNKS) condition, but made explicit by our theoretical framework.
-In essence this issue arises from the ill-defined ``Hamiltonian'' in certain cases.
+We first consider a simple but illuminating example, which reveals some subtle issues not captured by the HNKS condition, but made explicit by our theoretical framework.
+In fact this issue arises from the ill-defined ``Hamiltonian'' in certain cases.

-Suppose we want to estimate $\theta$ from $N$ copies of a $\sigma_z$-rotation with the single qubit dephasing noise, described by Kraus operators $K_1=\sqrt{1-p}e^{-\mathrm i\phi \sigma_z/2}$ and $K_2=\sqrt{p}\sigma_z e^{-\mathrm i\phi \sigma_z/2}$.
+Suppose we want to estimate $\theta$ from $N$ queries to a $\sigma_z$-rotation under the single qubit dephasing noise, described by Kraus operators $K_1=\sqrt{1-p}e^{-\mathrm i\phi \sigma_z/2}$ and $K_2=\sqrt{p}\sigma_z e^{-\mathrm i\phi \sigma_z/2}$.
 Both $p$ and $\phi$ are functions of the parameter of interest $\theta$.
-This specific problem is of fundamental interest in the asymptotic theory of quantum channel estimation, because any quantum channel can simulate a logical dephasing channel by using error correction (with ancilla in general).
+This specific problem is of fundamental interest in the asymptotic theory of quantum channel estimation, because any quantum channel can simulate a logical dephasing channel by using error correction (with ancillae in general) \cite{Zhou2021PRXQ}.